yongyang/stockwatcher-in-activity/README.md

 Activity:
 Responsible for init view, and update view according data, handle process all logic, including calling backend service.

+CompositeActivity is a kind of Activity which has sub-activities, see StockWatcherActivity.
+SubAcitivity doesn't have a place.

 Place:
 Place can handle Sting-nize Object, so the parameter can be transfer to Acticity.